students in kings cross

 Eligibility criteria for the Hardship Fund

-- You must be enrolled as a student at The Courtauld (either full-time or part-time)
+To be eligible for an award from the Emergency Support Fund all applicants must be enrolled as a student on either a taught or research programme at The Courtauld (either full-time or part-time)

-- You must have applied for all other eligible sources of funding before applying to The Courtauld Hardship Fund.
+• Have applied for all other eligible sources of funding before applying.
 This could include means-tested maintenance student loans and grants, Child Tax Credits, Housing Benefit, Parents Learning Allowance, Childcare Grant, Council Tax Reduction

 Assessment and notification

-The Hardship Fund is limited, so once all the funds have been allocated to students, the Hardship Fund will close for the academic year.
+The Emergency Support Fund is limited so applications will close once all funds have been allocated for the academic year.

 Support when faced with circumstances beyond your control